iantruslove/brownsofa/source/_posts/2014-08-03-debugging-in-clojure-tools.markdown

 {% img right /images/debugging-in-clojure/butterfly_net.jpg 'Butterfly net' 'Butterfly net' %}

-[Part one][] covered the types of things I'm considering when talking about "debugging", and the process by which I debug code".
+[Part one][] covered the types of things I'm considering when talking about "debugging", and the process by which I debug code.

-This part is about writing debuggable code, and the tools I use or have seen to debug code.
+This part is about writing debuggable code, and the tools I use or have seen to debug code: the REPL, println debugging and better, tracing with Spyscope and clojure.tools.trace, and other assorted good things.

 <!-- more -->